Abiolaakapo/LITA_CAPSTONE_PROJECT_SALESDATA/README.md

   3. Data Visualization.

 - SQL - Structured Query Language for Querying of Data.

+- Power BI
+ 1. For Data Cleaning
+ 2. For Data Tranformation
+ 3. For Data Visualization

 - Github For portfolio building.

  ### Data Cleaning And Preparations